Today I’m going to show you a process that helped me grow my website traffic and rank for keywords without much effort.

 Step 1: Identify pages with low CTR

-I’m going to analyze and audit the headlines of the website Graphic Tunnel.
+I’m going to analyze and audit the headlines of the website Graphic Tunnel (now inactive).

 So to analyze your website headlines, log in to Google Webmaster tools.
 That’s right, the most powerful SEO tool which is completely free.

 Once you’ve logged into Webmaster tools, go to Search Traffic > Search Analytics.
-This is how it looks like:
+This is what it looks like:

 Now select CTR and Impressions and deselect Pages.
 Also select impressions, CTR, and position on top.